utuM/MBoarD-One/README.md

 # MBoarD One.
 First prototype in the MBoarD devices line (Standard version).
-MeBoarD is a prototype of portable multimedia device.
+MBoarD is a prototype of portable multimedia device.
 More information will be added ASAP... :)